usize/kubecon-japan-materials/kubecon-japan-speaker-notes.md

 > identity and policy.
 >
 > **Identity:** SPIFFE gives the agent a cryptographic identity at birth.
 > No API keys, no shared secrets.
-The AuthBridge sidecar uses it for mTLS
+The RossoCortex sidecar uses it for mTLS
 > and token exchange — the agent never touches a credential.
 >
 > **Tool access:** The MCP Gateway federates tool backends behind a single
 > endpoint.
-AuthBridge injects tokens on outbound calls so the agent gets
+RossoCortex injects tokens on outbound calls so the agent gets
 > authorized access to downstream services.
 The agent connects to one URL
 > and discovers everything.
 >